-Each time a CorelDRAW Graphics Suite application is launched, the following information is sent to the Corel server that authenticates the software:
+Each time a CorelDRAW Technical Suite application is launched, the following information is sent to the Corel server that authenticates the software:

 - Information that identifies the corel.com account, which can be either the email address and password or the PROFILEID.
-For more information about PROFILEID, see "PROFILEID" on page 18. - Information that identifies the workstation on which the application is launched such as computer and hardware signature and name. - Product identifiers that specify the product family (such as CDGS for CorelDRAW Graphics Suite), product version, language as well as the product serial number. - Information about the license state.
+For more information about PROFILEID, see "PROFILEID" on page 18. - Information that identifies the workstation on which the application is launched such as computer and hardware signature and name. - Product identifiers that specify the product family (such as CDGS for CorelDRAW Graphics Suite or CDTS for CorelDRAW Technical Suite), product version, language as well as the product serial number. - Information about the license state.

-The Corel server returns feature identifiers that enable online features such as QR codes and use of content stored on the Content Exchange.
+The Corel server returns feature identifiers that enable online features such as QR codes.